 Teamwork: the act of bringing several individuals together in order to efficiently and effectively complete a project.

-Project managers know that cooperation boosts productivity and is beneficial in a team environment.
+Project managers know that cooperation boosts productivity on projects and is beneficial in a team environment.

 Teamwork is an enabler for the smooth running of projects.
 It speeds up the achievement of targets and helps project professionals overcome obstacles.